mysql/mysql-utilities/doc/man/mysqldbcompare.rst

 run only one of the tests.
 This may be helpful when working to bring two databases into synchronization to avoid running all of the tests repeatedly during the process.

-To specify the databases to compare, use the notation db1:db2.
-Additionally, the check may be run against either a single server for comparing two databases of different names on the same server by specifying only the :option:`--server1` option.
-The user can also connect to another server by specifying the :option:`--server2` option.
-In this case, the database or database object pair align such that database1 (or database1.object1) are taken from server1 and database2 (or database2.object2) are taken from server2.

 To specify how to display diff-style output, use one of the following values with the :option:`--difftype` option: